AlexandriaDAO/core/README.md

 Rationale: This methodology is the most consise, and having all the canister ids in each Lib.rs immediately tells you what canisters it interacts with.

+### Adding an app.

+Add a `src/apps/your_app_name/index.tsx, and keep all supporting components in the apps folder.
+Eventually the good apps may move to different repos/subdomains, so the logic must be standalone.
+For this reason it's better to have duplicate code, that reusing/relying on parts of the main app which might have to be moved.

+#### Distinguishing Blocks/Channels, NFTs & SBTs.

+Looks like we've actually already figured this out.

+Blocks are NFTs, Channels are SBTs.

+So we'll have to make the Arweave Uploads more Generic.
+The app has to handle lots of different rendering methods, so we'll have the uploader preview how it displays in the block before uploading.

+It's free to create a channel and you can make money from it, but to add a block to the channel you must pay that block.

+Next steps - Let's just worry about making blocks and channels, not the experience yet.

+Primatives for Uploader in Main Pager:

+  Minting NFTs:
+  - Upload a file, pre-rendering he block visually.
+    - Mints as Auto-Verified: .png, .jpg, .gif, .md
+    - Mints as Unverified: .epub, video-files, audio-files.
+  - Configure the cost to upload, and mint the nft.
+  - Perfect the NFT/DAO canister to get it handling this kind of thing.

+  Minting SBTs (paying an nft for the right to use it as your own):
+  - A simple list of NFT ids that are assigned to you in a b-tree map.
+We'll make a separate SBT canister for this.
+    - You can use them forever and add them to channels and stuff later.

+Rules of engaagment for experience stuff:
+  - You pay the NFT to make it your own SBT.
+    - Benefits:
+      - You can use it in your own profiles (e.g., channels)
+      - Adding content to your proifile make it more discoverable, more money making opportunity.
+      - Downloads to local as part of your personal data.
+  - You use SBTs (and your own NFTs) as blocks in your own channels.